Houston County Public Library System: Nola Brantley Memorial Library Branch

 The Nola Brantley Memorial Library is the largest of the three branches in the system, at 23,000 square feet.
 It was originally formed as the Warner Robins Library in 1948 by private donations, and became part of the City of Warner Robins government in 1953.
 The current building was built in 1976.

 In 1980, the library board voted to change the library's name to the Nola Brantley Memorial Library.
 Prior to coming to Warner Robins, Brantley, a Laurens County native, taught in Laurens, Bleckley, Webster and Meriwether counties.
 She was the chair of the first committee to explore library services in Warner Robins in 1948.
 She was the principal of the Charles E. Thomas II school (formerly the Warner Robins Elementary School) in Warner Robins from 1944 until 1969.
 She had worked in the field of education for 46 years.

 The library received an 8,000 square foot addition in 2001.
 In 2013 the library received a $1.9 million renovation that considerably updated the facility and added "an expanded local history room, teen area, more than 84,500 items for checkout, 32 public computers and an additional 5,000 square feet of library space."

-Centerville Branch
+Centerville Public Library Branch

-The Centerville Branch is the newest branch, at 16,000 square feet.
+The Centerville Public Library Branch is the newest branch, at 16,000 square feet.
 This is the busiest of the three locations, and began in 1964 with private donations.
 It was formerly housed in a shopping center and Centerville City Hall.
 The current location was built in 2010.

-Perry Branch
+Perry Public Library Branch

-The Perry Branch started in 1879 when the Perry Public Library and the Perry Reading Club were formed with donated books.
+The Perry Public Library Branch started in 1879 when the Perry Public Library and the Perry Reading Club were formed with donated books.
 In 1939, the WPA, with the Perry Kiwanis Club as a sponsor, formed a public library which was housed in the basement of the county courthouse.
 In 1972, the library had a new building with 23,000 books, 40 magazines, 4000 regular members and a circulation of 5000 books a month.
 In 2015, a major renovation and expansion increased the overall size to 14,152 square feet.